foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 ```
 pm2 save
 ```
 29. Foundry is now launched and is fully Functional.
-You can test the interface and functions within Foundry at the `http://<public IP address>:30000` link as you like.
+You can test the interface and functions within Foundry at the `http://<public IP address>:30000` address as you like.

 > If you do not wish to set up a domain or reverse proxy, you can stop here and continue to use Foundry in this way. {.is-info}